solana-turbin3/Q1_25_Builder_AymanF10/README.md

 <h3>Solana Programs</h3>

+[*CuraChain(Capstone)*](https://github.com/AymanF10/CuraChain) : CuraChain is a decentralized crowdfunding platform designed to connect patients in need of medical treatment with philanthropic donors.
+It aims to facilitate transparent and secure funding for medical cases, ensuring that contributions directly support the intended healthcare services.

 [*Solana Starter Program*](https://github.com/AymanF10/solana-starter) : This Repository includes SPL token minting, NFT minting, and Vaults.

 [*Anchor Vault Program*](https://github.com/AymanF10/anchor_vault) : This is an Anchor-based Solana program that implements a simple vault system.
 Users can initialize a vault, deposit funds, withdraw funds, and close the vault.